KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 A clipmap is an incrementally updatable, fixed-size texture region that is meant to represent a subset of a full texture's mipmap chain.
 A clipmap is defined by a clip origin and a clip size.
 Together these two determine which part of the full texture that the clipmap currently represents.
 As the clip origin shifts from frame to frame, new data is streamed in and old data streamed out along the borders of the texture.

-Each clipmap ring is required to cover double the area of the previous clipmap ring meaning that each successive ring is coarser/lower resolution than the previous since the memory footprint remains the same for each ring regardless of how much area they cover.
+Each clipmap ring is required to cover double the area of the previous clipmap ring.
+This means that each successive ring is coarser/lower resolution than the previous since the memory footprint remains the same for each ring regardless of how much area they cover.
 Because coarser clipmap rings fully overlap finer clipmap rings, we can conceptualize them as being a version of texture mipmapping.

 ![clipmap](/assets/v0.11/svsms/VSM_Clipmap.png)